yg3002-YifanGE/sps_genai/README.md

 ## 📋 Project Overview

 This project implements multiple generative AI models and integrates them into a unified FastAPI web service.
-The project covers assignments 1-4 of the course, progressively building a comprehensive generative AI system.
+The project covers assignments 1-5 of the course, progressively building a comprehensive generative AI system including fine-tuned large language models.

 ---